m4yers/cpu8/README.md

-# cpu8
+# [WIP] cpu8

-Small CPU Core and Board designed in Logisim
+Small CPU Core and Board

+To run this project you need to install Logisim